wolfrage76/Autonomys-Wallet-Thingy/README.md

 - **Monitoring**: The script will monitor the specified wallet addresses and check for balance changes every `check_interval` seconds.
 - **Notifications**: You will receive notifications via the configured services when a balance change is detected.
-- **tmux Status Bar**: If enabled, the script will update the tmux status bar with wallet balances, CPU/memory usage, and GPU statistics.

 ## Example tmux Status Bar Output